The Fatal Glass of Beer (1933 film)

-The Fatal Glass of Beer (1933) is an American pre-Code short film starring W. C. Fields, produced by Mack Sennett, and released theatrically by Paramount Pictures.
+The Fatal Glass of Beer is a 1933 American pre-Code comedy short film starring W. C. Fields, produced by Mack Sennett, and released theatrically by Paramount Pictures.
 Written by Fields and directed by Clyde Bruckman, the film is a parody of rugged stage melodramas set in the Yukon.

 Plot

 Ma and Pa Snavely live in a cabin in the Yukon.
 Many years before, their son Chester left for the big city and became involved in crime after "the fatal glass of beer".

 Pa Snavely, as portrayed by Fields, serenades a Royal Canadian Mounted Police officer with "The Fatal Glass of Beer", a mournful song detailing the evils of foul drink and bad companions in the big city.
-A zither accompaniment recorded for the film seldom matches the vocal, because Fields subtly changes keys when the zither does not, resulting in a humorously off-key effect.
+An autoharp accompaniment recorded for the film seldom matches the vocal, because Fields subtly changes keys when the autoharp does not, resulting in a humorously off-key effect.

-Son Chester returns home after getting out of prison, and promises his father not to tell his Mother what he really did.
-He makes the same promise to his Mother.
-When Pa and Ma learn that Chester threw the bonds away, and intends to live off their savings, Pa and Ma hurl him out of the house.
+Son Chester returns home after getting out of prison, and promises his mother not to tell his father what he really did.
+He makes the same promise to his father.
+When Pa and Ma learn that Chester threw the bonds away and intends to live off their savings, they hurl him out of the house.

 Fields emphasizes the stagey satire by striking various poses and being overly theatrical with the dialogue.
 The most famous gag has Fields opening the cabin door periodically and exclaiming, "And it ain't a fit night out for man or beast!", with some obviously fake snow thrown into his face a moment later.
 He would reprise that gag during the "play-within-the-play" in The Old Fashioned Way (1934).